florianbaillien/ascii-to-decimal-thyracont/README.md

 ---

-# ASCII to Decimal Converter
+# ASCII to Decimal Converter For Checksums

 This project is a simple graphical user interface (GUI) application created using Python's `tkinter` library.
 It allows users to input text, performs a calculation based on the ASCII values of the characters, and displays the result.